-NOTE: In cases wherein some factor of the patient population at large (e.g. age, gender) may put a patient at risk if in therapy with the respondent, language appropriate to the case may be developed to restrict such a population.
+RATIONALE: In cases wherein some factor of the patient population at large (e.g. age, gender, practice setting) may put a patient at risk if in therapy with the respondent, language appropriate to the case may be developed to restrict such a population.
 The language would vary greatly by case.